 Occupational Health referrals

-Referrals to Occupational Health (OH) should be made when there are mental or physical health concerns which affect employee's work, or at the request of the employee.
-We do not accept self-referrals, all referrals must be made by the line manager, Employee Relations Advisor or Union representative.
+Referrals to Occupational Health (OH) should be made when there are mental or physical health concerns which affect an employee's work, or at the request of the employee.
+We do not accept self-referrals, all referrals must be made by the line manager, Employee Relations Adviser or Union representative.
 The reasons for the referral should be fully discussed with the individual concerned before the form is sent to OH.

 Anyone with concerns about an employee may wish to consult us for advice prior to making a formal referral.
 Please e-mail ohquery@essex.ac.uk and provide a brief overview of the concern, to ensure you receive appropriate advice.